 Marketing is all encompassing from product packaging through to delivery.
 Advertising is a component of marketing.
-If you feel like nerding out on the difference, have a look at here.

 From a non-technical perspective and as a conversational point, you could substitute marketing with advertising and people would still understand what you were explaining.

 The comment that caught my attention was when one of the conductors proudly declared the passengers that they ‘don’t do any marketing’.
 It was just a quick off-hand comment as a reaction to waiting for people to realise the train was departing and to hurry along, but let’s take it at face value.

 I suspect what he meant was ‘we don’t do any broadcast media advertising’ because they, the Walka Miniature Railway, in fact, have quite a comprehensive presence online.

 How many other people when they think of ‘marketing or advertising’ would first think of tv, radio, print, and then other media types and websites considered secondary?

 For example, they have a website it can be easily found.
 It’s simple and could benefit from a tidy and design revamp to better include their branding but conveys the necessary information.

 They also have a Facebook page which is being kept up to date and given the vast number of people who have a Facebook account and login occasionally.
 A sensible choice for a media presence.

 Plus, they’re in Google Maps and Trip Advisor with positive reviews and have various mentions on parenting and travel blogs, the Maitland City Council website, and more.